LinqToDB4iSeries/Linq2DB4iSeries/README.md

 This is a provider for Linq2DB to allow access to DB2 running on an IBM iSeries (AS/400) server.

-It has been tested on iSeries v7.3 and 7.4 with IBM i Access Client Solutions 1.1.0.24 and DB2 Data Provider v11.1.4FP5

 ## Installation

 Installing the Linq2Db4iSeries NuGetPackage will automatically install the Linq2Db package.